madkins23/T9/README.md

 Map strings of digits to potential alphanumeric character strings using the T9 telephone keypad.

-This is a favorite interview question.
+This is a favorite interview question of mine.
-It is trickier than it looks to most people resulting in frustration and retries which are often entertaining to watch and reveal a lot about a candidate.
+It is trickier than it looks for most people resulting in frustration and retries which are often entertaining to watch and reveal a lot about a candidate.

-Since this isn't a well-known interview question AFAIK, any candidate who solves it right off the bat is probably a good hire from a programming standpoint.
+Since this isn't a _well-known_ interview question AFAIK, any candidate who solves it right off the bat is probably a good hire from a programming standpoint.

 > Apologies to those who consider whiteboard questions in interviews problematic.
+For me it's always been the _most important part_ but YMMV.

 ## Exercise Description